 The YAMAY Sleep Tracker is another high-quality sleep monitor and tracker for seniors.
 It helps track the heart rate, sleep patterns, calorie tracking, sedentary reminders, and more.

-The unit is IP68-waterproof which means you can get the unit wet without having to worry about any malfunction.
+The unit is IP68 waterproof, so you can get the unit wet without worrying about malfunctioning.
 It is protected in water 1.5 meters deep for half an hour.

-The unit includes a 14-mode activity tracker that helps track your all-day steps, calorie consumption, distance traveled, heart rate, and supports extra 7 sports modes.
-The tracker will track your sleep patterns and monitor the quality of sleep.
+The unit includes a 14-mode activity tracker that helps track your all-day steps, calorie consumption, distance traveled, and heart rate and supports extra seven sports modes.
+The tracker will track your sleep patterns and monitor the quality of your sleep.